the-events-calendar/the-events-calendar/readme.txt

 = [5.7.1] TBD =

+* Tweak - Make custom post types available from the REST API so they can be compatible with the Navigation block.
+[TEC-3907]

 = [5.7.0] 2021-05-27 =

 * Feature - Add new Month View section to the Customizer for v2 views.
 [TEC-3836]